arkanelinux/docs.arkanelinux.org/docs/index.md

 Arkane Linux primarily serves as a reference implementation, development environment and my personal configuration of the Arkdep immutable system management toolkit.

+## Getting started
+- If you are interested in learning how to use Arkdep as a user refer to the [Arkdep usage page](/arkdep/arkdep/).
+- If you want to learn how to build your own images refer to the [Arkdep-build usage page](/arkdep/arkdep-build/).
+- If you want to learn how to set up an image repository refer to the [Arkdep repository page](/arkdep/arkdep-repository).

 ## The story so far
 Arkane started off with me exploring the Arch Linux build tools, once again impressed by the flexibility of Arch and its toolstack I quickly decided to take it further and mature this experiment in to a proper Arch Linux-based distro.
 And this is the point at which we are now, Arkane is taking shape nicely and nearing the beta stage.